128technology/docs/docs/single_conductor_install.md

 ## Installing the ISO

-After imaging the ISO onto removable media, insert it into the target machine and power it on.
+After imaging the ISO onto removable media, insert it into the target device and power it on.

 ### Choose the Installation Type